dhewm/dhewm3/README.md

 http://store.steampowered.com/app/9070/

-You can also buy Steam keys at the Humble Store; currently this seems the only way to buy a Doom3 Steam key in Germany (Note that Germans still can't buy the RoE Addon there):
+You can also buy Steam keys at the Humble Store:

 https://www.humblebundle.com/store/p/doom3_storefront

 https://www.humblebundle.com/store/p/doom3_resofevil_storefront

+Note that neither Steam nor the Humble Store offer the *Ressurection of Evil* addon for German customers (or at least people with German IPs).

 ## Compiling